alcohol addiction

 Help is available!

-Almost 90 thousand people die from alcohol abuse annually, making alcoholism the third leading preventable cause of death in the United States, just after tobacco use and poor diet.
+Almost 90 thousand people die from alcohol misuse annually, making alcoholism the third leading preventable cause of death in the United States, just after tobacco use and poor diet.
 Experiencing one or two of the signs listed above does not mean that you’re addicted to alcohol, but if you recognized yourself in most of them implies a strong possibility of addiction.
 To put it simply—if alcohol is causing problems in your life, then you probably have an addiction.

 Addiction is a disease, and it can happen to anybody.
 If you or someone close to you have a problem with alcoholism, don’t hesitate to contact us today!